vijeshbhute/Heart_Disease_Statistics_and_ML/README.md

 The data was imported from Kaggle and can be found here: https://www.kaggle.com/datasets/jocelyndumlao/cardiovascular-disease-dataset/data

 ## MODEL
 I have started by exploring the data for inaccuracies or anomalies.
-I identified couple issues in the dataset and performed data cleaning to select the patients with accurate information.
+I identified couple issues in the dataset and performed data cleaning to select the patients with accurate information. <BR>
 I next performed univariate statistical analysis to identify if there is any relationship between each feature and thet target.
-But, none of the single features explain the presence or absence of heart disease very well.
+But, none of the single features explain the presence or absence of heart disease very well. <BR>
 So, finally, I applied machine learning to develop models which can predict this with high accuracy.
 I performed feature selection to identify the most relevant features which lead to high accuracy using backward selection method.
-I compared various models and decided to go with Logistic regression model due to the relatively small size of dataset, model's high accuracy as well as interpretability.
+I compared various models and decided to go with Logistic regression model due to the relatively small size of dataset, model's high accuracy as well as interpretability. <BR>
 After tuning hyperparameters, I also optimised the threshold for cut-off probability to further increase the prediction accuracy on the test set.

 ## HYPERPARAMETER OPTIMSATION